When it comes to 100% VG vape juice – or 80% VG vape juice – you need a certain type of vape tank to extract that MAX flavor

 I like RTA tanks.
 They’re basically a combination of a standard sub-ohm tank and an RDA.
 Theoretically, you get the best of both worlds: RDA-grade flavor and the juice capacity of a mesh coil tank.

 The reality can be quite different, however, as RTAs can be fiddly to wick correctly, resulting in leaks and dry hits.
 My advice?
-If you go the RTA route, make sure you get one that doesn’t leak and is easy to wick – like this one.
+If you go the RTA route, make sure you get an RTA that doesn’t leak and is easy to wick.

 If you want maximum flavor and clouds, your best bet is an RDA.
 RDA tanks were designed specifically for use with high VG vape juice.
 They produce the largest amounts of vapor and will give you the best flavor.